DirectXMan12/url-handler-tricks/README.md

 See the [examples](examples) directory for some examples.

-i use [nushell](http://nushell.sh) to write the opener scripts, since it has built-in URL parsing libraries.
+i use [nushell](http://nushell.sh) to write the opener scripts, since it has built-in url parsing facilities.

 generally, this looks like